 The Audit Committee is governed by a charter.
 A copy of the committee's current charter is available on the Investor Relations section of the Company's website at www.lakecitybank.com.
-As of December 31, 2017, the committee was comprised solely of independent directors.
-Brian J. Smith has been designated by the Board as a financial expert as defined by the SEC.
+As of December 31, 2018, the committee was comprised solely of independent directors.
+Brian J. Smith has been designated by the Board as an audit committee financial expert as defined by the SEC.